Update rings for Windows 10 and later policy in Intune

 Windows update rings support scope tags.
 You can use scope tags with update rings to help you filter and manage sets of configurations that you use.

-The following prerequisites must be met to use Windows updates for Windows 10/11 devices in Intune.
+The following prerequisites must be met to use Windows Update Rings for Windows 10/11 devices in Intune.

 Although not required to configure Windows Update for Business, if the Microsoft Account Sign-In Assistant (wlidsvc) service is disabled, Windows Update doesn't offer feature updates to devices running Windows 10 1709 or later, or Windows 11.
 For more information, see Feature updates are not being offered while other updates are.